 WHAT IF THEY DID THAT?

-What if Google chose to take their old mantra, quietly bury it and set off on an agenda to enforce the mantra?
+What if Google enforces don’t be evil mantra , quietly bury the saying and set off on an agenda to actually enforce the mantra?